AnneKluytmans/advent-of-code-2024/src/main/java/Day3MullItOver/Day3Puzzle.md

 At this point, you should return to your Advent calendar and try another puzzle.

-If you still want to see it, you can get your puzzle input: https://adventofcode.com/2024/day/3/input.
+If you still want to see it, you can get your puzzle input here: https://adventofcode.com/2024/day/3/input.